Apahachi/stable-diffusion-webui-forge-on-amd/README.md

 A list of compatible GPUs can be found[ here](https://rocm.docs.amd.com/projects/install-on-windows/en/develop/reference/system-requirements.html).
 If your GPU is not on the list, then you may be need to build your own rocblas library to use ZLUDA or used builded library by others (eg,[ this ]( https://github.com/brknsoul/ROCmLibs/raw/main/ROCmLibs.zip?download=).
 ( Note: how to build robclas ? follow the last step)

-Also a list of builded rocblas aviable [ here](https://github.com/likelovewant/ROCmLibs-for-gfx1103-AMD780M-APU)
+Also a list of builded rocblas aviable [ here](https://github.com/likelovewant/ROCmLibs-for-gfx1103-AMD780M-APU) ( actually most of them)

 Note: If you have an integrated GPU (iGPU), you may need to disable it, or use the HIP_VISIBLE_DEVICES environment variable.
 OR if you IGPU exactly The apu amd 780M , download this[ file ](https://github.com/likelovewant/ROCmLibs-for-gfx1103-AMD780M-APU)
-For example , Place `rocblas.dll `into `C:\Program Files\AMD\ROCm\5.7\bin`( this fold will appear after install HIP SKD  in next step) replace the origianl one ,replace library within` rocblas\library` , the orignally library can be rename to something else , like , "origlibrary" in case for other uses.then Reboot PC
+For example , Place `rocblas.dll `into `C:\Program Files\AMD\ROCm\5.7\bin`( this fold will appear after install HIP SKD  in next step) replace the origianl one ,replace library within` rocblas\library` , the orignally library can be rename to something else , like , "origlibrary" in case for other uses.

 ## Install HIP SDK
 Download [ HIP SDK 5.7](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html)

 ## Add folders to PATH
+Add the HIP PATH 5.7/bin folder* and %HIP_PATH%bin to your [PATH.]
 Download from[ here](https://github.com/lshqqytiger/ZLUDA/releases/)
 Add the ZLUDA folder* and %HIP_PATH%bin to your [PATH.](https://github.com/brknsoul/ROCmLibs/wiki/Adding-folders-to-PATH) (note, you don't need to rename zluda files cublas.dll to cublas64_11.dll ,cusparse to cusparse64_11.dll and replace the one in vevn folder like other tutorial because the zluda had already detecd in patch in script)